In fact, it’s the 21st out of the 26 possible first initials for boys born in 2021.

 FITZ and FRITZ

-Fitz means “son of,” hence so many surnames like Fitzgerald.
+Fitz means “son of,” hence so many surnames like Fitzgerald and Fitzroy.
 Fritz started out as a nickname for Friedrich, the German form of Frederick.
 (And it was once a generic term to refer to any German soldier during the World Wars.)
 Today they’re similarly rare and close in sound, including that distinctive ‘z’ ending.
 Pop band Fitz and the Tantrums – led by Michael Fitzpatrick – might make Fitz familiar to the next generation of parents.

 Roman emperors answered to Flavius; at least one early saint answered to Flavian.
 The names both share a meaning: golden, from the Latin flavus.